Rupak-Paul/CS6150-Questions/Week_10.md

 ## Output Format

 - If it is possible to reach one or more hospitals:
-  - The first line should contain the minimum time (in minutes) required to reach the nearest hospital.
+  - The first line should contain the minimum time `t` (in minutes) required to reach the nearest hospital.

-  - The second line should contain the coordinates of the nearest hospital as `(X, Y)`.
-If multiple hospitals are equidistant, the hospital that appears first in the grid (top to bottom, left to right) should be prioritized.

-  - The third line should contain the path to be followed from your current position to the hospital as a sequence of grid coordinates in the format `(row, column)`.
-If multiple paths are equidistant, print any one of them.
+  - The next `(t/5) + 1` lines must provide a sequence of index pairs starting from the current location to the destination hospital.
+Index pairs must be printed in the form `i j` (i.e., space separated without parenthesis or commas).
+See sample test cases for clarity.

 - If no hospital is reachable, print `-1`.

 ## Constraints
 - 2 ≤ n, m ≤ 1000

-## Example
+## Sample Inputs and Outputs

-### Input
+### Sample Input 1
 ```
 10 10
 . . . . . . . . . .